emmanuelrosa/bisq-for-nixos/README.md

 It's a heavy-weight at ~900 MB, but it's worth keeping it around.
 Go ahead and test it to make sure it works for you.

+Once you have an AppImage as a fallback, you have a number of options:

+- Use the `bisq-desktop` package in this repo: This is a drop-in replacement for the same package in Nixpkgs.
+The difference is that this one is pinned to a Nixpkgs version which still has OpenJDK 11.
-Once you have your AppImage, you can go ahead and use it in place of the `bisq-desktop` package from Nixpkgs.
-If you want a more Nixified experience, use the `bisq-desktop-appimage-wrapper` package with your AppImage:
+- Use the AppImage directly: You can go ahead and use it in place of the `bisq-desktop` package.
+- Use the AppImage wrapper package: For a more Nixified experience, use the `bisq-desktop-appimage-wrapper` package with your AppImage to make it installable as an ordinary Nix package:

 ```
 environment.systemPackages = [